JohnAnthony/TROG/README.md

 -----------

-    Return = Equip / unequip this item v = View this item in more detail (Not implemented) d = Drop item (Not implemented)
+    Return = Equip / unequip this item v = View this item in more detail d = Drop item (Not implemented)